openMF/mobile-wallet/README.md

 ## Building the Code

-1. Clone the repository using HTTP: git clone https://github.com/openMF/mobile-wallet.git
+1. Fork the repository.

-2. Open Android Studio.
+2. Go to your fork and clone only the dev branch using `git clone -b dev <remote_repo>`(remote_repo url refers to your fork).

-3. Click on 'Open an existing Android Studio project'
+3. Click on 'Open an existing Android Studio project'.

-4. Browse to the directory where you have cloned the mobile-wallet repo and click OK.
+4. Browse to the directory where you cloned the mobile-wallet repo and click OK.

 5. Let Android Studio import the project.

-6. You will see an error in gradle build related to missing RblClientIdProp and RblClientSecretProp.
-Add RblClientIdProp and RblClientSecretProp as environment variables with any value.

-7. Sync the project again in Android studio.
+6. Let the gradle sync.

+7. There should be no errors in gradle build.

+8. Set your remote upstream to the remote repository to pull changes whenever needed, using `git remote add upstream https://github.com/openMF/mobile-wallet.git`

+9. Pull changes from dev branch of upstream, whenever needed, using `git checkout dev`
+`git pull upstream dev`

 ## Wiki